shader-slang/spec/expressions.md

 \end{Checking}

 \begin{Description}
-A prefix operator expression is semantically equivalent to a call expression to a function matching the operator, except that lookup for the function name only considers function declarations marked with the \kw{prefix} modifier.
+A prefix operator expression is semantically equivalent to a call expression to a function matching the operator, except that lookup for the function name only considers function declarations marked with the \code{prefix} modifier.
 \end{Description}

-\begin{Incomplete}
-The notation here needs a way to express the restrictions on lookup that are used for prefix/postfix operator names.
+Issue: The notation here needs a way to express the restrictions on lookup that are used for prefix/postfix operator names.
-\end{Incomplete}

 ### Postfix Operator Expressions ### {#expr.op.postfix}